CSC207-UofT/course-project-trackr/phase1/design_document.md

 Jetpack compose, for example, is the framework we are using to programmatically build our application views: it allows us to only use Kotlin to design and structure our interface layouts, allowing us to avoid learning the android-specific of and then using XML.
 This means that we could keep our code more organized (a single view file instead of a few) and stick with patterns that we were familiar with (Jetpack follows a similar structure to Flutter, which some of us have experience with).
 Unfortunately, Jetpack compose is only available for Kotlin, and so forced our hand into the language transition.

+### Model-View-ViewModel (MVVM)

+One major design choice was to use the MVVM design pattern.
+We chose this design pattern because it helps are program adhere to clean architecture as the components are easily divisible into the clean architecture layers.
+View being in frameworks and drivers, view models in interface adapters, and model in use cases/entities.
+Moreover, a lot of the tools that the android library provides works well with this design pattern, such as Android's ViewModel objects.

+### Multiple ViewModels instead of one

+Another design choice was to use multiple view models, one for each screen, instead of one view model for all screens.
+This choice was to prevent any bloating code smells because we predicted one view model would get too big.
+That would also be a violation of the single responsibility principle as the single view model would be responsible for managing multiple screens.

 ## Adherence to Clean Architecture

 - A brief description of how your project adheres to Clean Architecture (if you notice a violation and aren't sure how to fix it, talk about that too!)